-July 12, 2013 - HOME CHILD CARE ASSOCIATION OF ONTARIO CALLS FOR ALL HOME CHILD CARE TO BE LICENSED IN ONTARIO
+December 10, 2014 - HOME CHILD CARE ASSOCIATION OF ONTARIO CALLS FOR ALL HOME CHILD CARE TO BE LICENSED

 Ontario has an effective system of licensed home child care.
 Working with Ontario’s licensed child care agencies, Ontario can ensure that all non-family child care providers are monitored by a licensed home child care agency.
 In Ontario, many individuals care for children in their home without being affiliated with a licensed home child care agency.
 These individuals provide "unlicensed" care and are not required to meet legislative standards, with the exception of the provision dealing with the number of children in their care.
 Ensuring that all providers are monitored by a licensed child care agency will dramatically improve the quality and safety of home child care arrangements.

 The HCCAO membership is committed to the well-being of children and has a strong interest in contributing to the dialogue about how child care programs for children are organized, delivered and regulated throughout the province.
 The HCCAO believes: